 I made this dish at home and volunteered to bring the mashed potatoes to two Thanksgiving feasts.
 I told them straight off that I did something a little different, then only mentioned that I added garlic goodness to the potatoes to kick it up a notch.
 Recipe below!

-Of course this flavorful bread also needs a sweet topping.
-So check out this this tasty glaze using almond/cashew milk.
-Bonus, you get a dairy free cinnamon roll recipe too.
+Of course, this flavorful bread also needs a sweet topping.
+So check out this tasty glaze using almond/cashew milk.
+Bonus, you get a dairy-free cinnamon roll recipe too.

 Going dairy-free can be a challenge, especially in the beginning.
 The good news is that today we have tons of options to replace dairy in our favorite recipes and premade or prepackaged foods can also often be found in dairy-free versions.